my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 * **ADDITIONS**
 	* Static footer for Books4Languages (logos, links)
 	* Logo image of Books4Languages in header
-	* Resources tab (requires 'AIOM Education Related Content' plugin to manage content of resources)
+	* Resources tab (requires ['AIOM Education Related Content'](https://) plugin to manage content of resources)
-	* Automatically generated links for tranlsations <-> original books (requires 'Extensions For Pressbooks' plugin to manage relations of translations)
+	* Automatically generated links for tranlsations <-> original books (requires ['Extensions for Pressbooks'](https://) plugin to manage relations of translations)

 * **ENHANCEMENTS**
 	* Hidden 'Download' dropdown in book cover page and 'Resources tab' in content for non-logged in users (requires 'Restrict Content Pro'. **If not installed, can cause a break!**)